ahmedx3/Feelback/feelback-front/README.md

 - A 3 step process for uploading the 2 videos and config
 - A demos page to choose from without the 3 step
 - A loading page with the logo that covers the whole page and has a percentage of finish
+- Record the reaction video using webcam from the browser

 #### Analytics
 - one seekbar for the two videos